-20. ELEMENT 20 - MANAGEMENT REVIEW 20.1 PURPOSE To identify the process by which the City of Markham periodically reviews the performance of the Quality Management System (QMS).
-20.2 DESCRIPTION At a minimum, one Management Review Meeting, covering the minimum agenda items, will be conducted at least once every calendar year to provide Top Management with the information required to review and evaluate the continued suitability, adequacy, and effectiveness of the QMS.
+20. ELEMENT 20 - MANAGEMENT REVIEW

+To identify the process by which the City of Markham periodically reviews the performance of the QMS.

+At a minimum, one Management Review Meeting, covering the minimum agenda items, will be conducted at least once every calendar year to provide Top Management with the information required to review and evaluate the continued suitability, adequacy, and effectiveness of the QMS.
+Top Management members consists of the Chief Administrative Officer, Commissioner of Community Service and the Director of Environmental Services.
+Top Management conducts management reviews and quorum is met when at least two Top Management members are present.

 The QMS Representative is responsible for coordinating the Management Review and to ensure each agenda item is covered.
 The required attendees of the Management Review include: Top Management, the QMS Representative, and applicable Environmental Services Managers or designated Section Leads.

-Management Review Meeting Agenda The following Management Review agenda must be addressed, and the Sections responsible for each agenda item are listed in bracket below: - a) Incidents of non-compliance with applicable regulations (System Engineering); - b) Incidents of adverse drinking-water tests (System Engineering); - c) Deviations from critical control point limits and corresponding actions taken (System Engineering, Operations & Maintenance); - d) The effectiveness of the risk assessment process (System Engineering, Business Compliance); - e) Findings from internal and external audits (Business Compliance); - f) Emergency preparedness and response based on annual mock emergencies (Business Compliance); - g) Operational performance (Operations & Maintenance, Information Management System); - Trends in the quality of raw water supply and drinking-water (System Engineering); - i) Previous Management Review meeting action items (Business Compliance); - j) Updates on action items identified between Management Review meetings (Business Compliance); - k) Changes to services, activities, regulations, etc. that could impact the QMS (Business Compliance): - Consumer feedback (Information Management System); - m) Resources needed for QMS maintenance (Director of Environmental Services); - n) Results of the infrastructure review (Infrastructure); - o) The currency of the Operational Plan (Business Compliance) and; - p) Comments and suggestions made by personnel (Business Compliance).
-For each agenda item, reports are generated and presented by the responsible section.
-Minutes of the Management Reviews are documented, and shall include, at a minimum, the: List of attendees,
+Management Review Meeting Agenda

+The following Management Review agenda must be addressed, and the groups responsible for each agenda item are listed in bracket below:

+- a) Incidents of non-compliance with applicable regulations (System Engineering); - b) Incidents of adverse drinking-water tests (System Engineering); - c) Deviations from critical control point limits and corresponding actions taken (System Engineering, Operations & Maintenance); - d) The effectiveness of the risk assessment process (System Engineering, Business Administration); - e) Findings from internal and external audits (Business Administration); - f) Emergency preparedness and response based on annual mock emergencies (Business Administration); - g) Operational performance (Operations & Maintenance); - h) Raw water supply and drinking water quality trends (System Engineering); - i) Previous Management Review meeting action items (Business Administration); - j) Updates on action items identified between Management Review meetings (Business Administration); - k) Changes to services, activities, regulations, etc. that could impact the QMS (Business Administration); - I) Consumer feedback (Information Management System & Capital Planning); - m) Resources needed for QMS maintenance (Director of Environmental Services); - n) Results of the infrastructure review (Infrastructure); - o) The currency of the Operational Plan (Business Administration) and ; - p) Comments and suggestions made by personnel (Business Administration).

+For each agenda item, reports are generated and presented to Top Management.
+Minutes of the Management Reviews are documented, and shall include, at a minimum, the:
-- Summary of agenda items discussed, decisions made, any identified deficiencies, and

-- Record of action items including an indication of responsibility and proposed timeline.
+- List of attendees, - Summary of agenda items discussed, decisions made, any identified deficiencies, and - Record of action items including an indication of responsibility and proposed timeline.

-An information report outlining the results of the Management Review meeting will be submitted to the Owner by Top Management or designate.
+An information report outlining the results of the Management Review meeting and any deficiencies will be submitted to the Owner by Top Management or designate.

-20.3 ASSOCIATED DOCUMENTS AND REFERENCES

 DWQMS Element 20 - Management Review

 Management Review - Meeting Agenda

 Management Review - Meeting Minutes

 General Committee Reports